lsprangers/lsprangers.github.io/docs/dsa/succinct_data_structures/index.md

 - Q: Why is this compact?
-    - A: For normal rank/select vectors we'd use a bit vector as long as the string, with just these small constant arrays (rank and select, not `s_split`) we don't need all of this extra data
+    - A: For normal rank/select vectors we'd use a bit vector as long as the string, with just these small constant arrays (rank and select, not `s_split`) you don't need all of this extra data
     - A common approach is to store rank samples every fixed number of bits, like every 64 bits, plus a smaller lookup table
-    - For a string that's 1MB long, or $1,024 * 1,024 \approx 1,000,000$ bytes, then we would need to store A common approach is to store rank samples every fixed number of bits (say, every 64 or 512 bits), plus smaller lookup tables for the bits in between.
+    - For a string that's 1MB long, or $1,024 * 1,024 \approx 1,000,000$ bytes, then you would need to store A common approach is to store rank samples every fixed number of bits (say, every 64 or 512 bits), plus smaller lookup tables for the bits in between.
         - For example, if you store a 32-bit integer (4 bytes) for every 256 bits (32 bytes) of the original bit vector:
         - $8,000,000$ bits / $256$ = $31,250$ samples
         - $31,250$ samples × $4$ bytes = $125,000$ bytes ≈ 122 KB
         - Add some extra for lookup tables and select structures, and you get ~128 KB.
     - This then gets into usage of sparse arrays for storage of rank / select
-        - In a dense vector we store a bit for every possible other bit
+        - In a dense vector you store a bit for every possible other bit
         - Most of these bits are 0 (sparse)!
         - Sparse rank / select data structures only store the positions of the set bits (1's) - not the entire thing